pybricks/pybricks-api/doc/api/robotics.rst

     When making these adjustments, always adjust the ``wheel_diameter`` first, as done above.
 Be sure to test both turning and driving straight after you are done.

+    .. rubric:: Advanced Settings

+    The :meth:`.settings` method is used to adjust commonly used settings like the default speed and acceleration for straight maneuvers and turns.
+    Use the following attributes to adjust more advanced control setttings.

+    You can only change the settings while the robot is stopped.
+This is either before you begin driving or after you call :meth:`.stop`.

+    .. autoattribute:: pybricks.robotics.DriveBase.distance_control
+        :annotation:

+    .. autoattribute:: pybricks.robotics.DriveBase.heading_control
+        :annotation: